Gambia Climate

 This month in numbers

-Gambia experienced its 5th warmest April on record in 2026, with an average temperature of 30.16°C, marking an anomaly of +1.4°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 10th warmest on record for Gambia, with an average temperature of 28.44°C, an anomaly of +0.8°C.
+Gambia experienced its 5th warmest April on record in 2026, with an average temperature of 30.16°C, marking a significant anomaly of +1.4°C above the 1961–1990 baseline.
+Globally, April 2026 was the 2nd warmest April for land temperatures on record, with an anomaly of +1.1°C.

 What changed

-The past three months (February-April 2026) in Gambia have been notably warmer than average, continuing a long-term warming trend for the country, which has seen an increase of +1.03°C compared to the 1961–1990 baseline.
-This regional warming aligns with the broader global picture, as global land temperatures for the February-April 2026 period also ranked as the 2nd warmest on record.
-Gambia's 3-month anomaly places it 206th out of 234 regions globally, indicating that while the country is experiencing significant warming, other regions are seeing even more pronounced temperature increases.
+The three-month period from February to April 2026 saw an average temperature of 28.44°C, ranking as the 10th warmest such period on record for Gambia, with an anomaly of +0.8°C. This warming trend in Gambia aligns with the broader global picture, as global land temperatures for the same three-month period ranked as the 2nd warmest on record, with an anomaly of +1.2°C. Gambia's 3-month anomaly places it 212th out of 234 regions in cross-region rankings, indicating that while it is experiencing warming, many other regions are seeing more pronounced temperature increases.

 What’s driving change?